Vijartal/fanfiction-link-extractor-from-gmail/README.md

 <ins>1.3 - **currently experimental version**</ins> added extension and changes to script work with it

+# currently working on
+1 - testing the extension and the script modified for it. - will probably wait on my backlog of things to backup to build up a bit again.

+# - roadmap ideas
+1 - set it so the google drive files are created in a folder for neatness 2 - learn more about how google scripts work with chrome extensions and add a password if the API is stuck public 3 - look into fanficfare CLI - may not work with fanficfare using browser cache for fanfiction.net - though may work with flaresolverr if its current working
+# credits/etc

 ##### code primarily made with chat-gpt due to lack of familiarity with the syntax this type of code and being a general amateur at coding beyond things like IF/AND/OR statements